0oSaraho0/pp4-kids-activity-site/README.md

 ### User test

 I asked my brother to use the site, upload an idea and give me feedback.
-He found the site easy to use but found a poroblem, when he uploaded his picture it cut his daughters head off.
+He found the site easy to use but found a problem, when he uploaded his picture it cut his daughters head off.
 She was most upset about this.
 This highlighted a bug which I have written about in the bug section.

 ## Accessibility